apache/pekko/docs/src/main/paradox/typed/testing.md

 # Testing

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Testing](../testing.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Testing](../testing.md).

 ## Module info